fernandopassaia/app_fullstackdemo/README.md

 N devices.
 This relationships will be generated on Entities, and also, replicated by EF on Database.

 The Screen on Panel to Manage (CRUD) this Manufacturers > Models will also be Available.
 So we have at least 3 Cruds: Users, Manufacturers and Models.
-A Screen for Devices (List and Details) is also available.
+And more + Screen for Devices (List and Details) - also available.

-**Under the hood**: The BackEnd .NET Core will be running providing all this data for both apps.
+**Under the hood**: The BackEnd .NET Core with RichArchitecture will be running providing all this data for both apps.

 :+1: (Note: Add some PrintScreens of App Here) :shipit:

+### License and USE of this App in a RealWorld:
-Note: This App is FREE.
+Note: This App is FREE and FULL OpenSource.
 You can Use it as a base for your system, or you can also colaborate with me to improve it.
+In a REAL-WORLD, this App needs to be better thinked:

+Users should belong to a Company (or even better - User should belong to a Real-Entity like Employee or something), Claims should have Profiles (like Master, Admin...) where the Claims will be connected (not right to the user).
+We also need a screen to manage the CRUD of the Claims (that we don't have on this app).
+Create category for the Devices:

+We also need to implement things like RefreshToken Logic, and go on and on - lot of other things to use this app in a Real-scenario.
+We need to adapt lot of things to a REAL-WORLD-Scenario of Real-Business needs Logic.

+But for now: Remember that this app is a "demo" of Programming, Architecture and Techinical Skills - NOT a demo of Real-World App.
+So we will keep the business-stuff simple to Focus on Techinical stuff.
+Anyway, you can use it as a BASE of a Architecture, and start your own system under it, following the patterns already implemented on it.
+You can use it as a "skeleton" for your next Real-Software.
+Good luck :cake:

+should have
-In a REAL-WORLD, this App needs to be bigger: Users should belong to a Company, should have levels (where we will connect the claims), one "low-level" user cannot update data from others.
+levels (where we will connect the claims), one "low-level" user cannot update data from others.
 The Main point here is to Show Programming, Architecture and Techinical stuff.
 In a Real-World, this app nees better logic-business studies, and for sure a better need for development.